roberts-sandbox/test-it/_posts/blog/21-12-2014-first-blog-utkarsh.md

 categories:
 - blog                #important: leave this here
 - personal

+img:        #place image (850x450) with this name in /assets/img/blog/
+thumb: thumb.jpg    #place thumbnail (70x70) with this name in /assets/img/blog/thumbs/
 ---
 This text will appear in the excerpt "post preview" on the Blog page that lists all the posts.
 <!--more-->